WICG/scroll-to-text-fragment/README.md

 </td></tr></table>

 #### Context
-To disambiguate non-unique snippets of text on a page, targetText arguments can specify optional _prefix_ and _suffix_ terms.
+To disambiguate non-unique snippets of text on a page, arguments can specify optional _prefix_ and _suffix_ terms.
 If provided, the match term will only match text that is immediately preceded by the _prefix_ text and/or immediately followed by the _suffix_ text (allowing for an arbitrary amount of